marionettejs/backbone.radio/README.md

 Backbone.Radio.trigger('settings', 'some:event');
 ```

-All of the methods for all three messaging systems are available from the top-level API.
+All of the methods for both messaging systems are available from the top-level API.

 #### `reset( [channelName] )`